robertjahn/bio/index.md

 <img src="images/bio.png" width="400"/>

-I am a SRE & DevOps advocate and Technical Partner Manager at [Dynatrace](https://www.dynatrace.com) software based out of Boston, Massachusetts, USA.
+I am a SRE & DevOps partner advocate and Sr. Technical Partner Manager at [Dynatrace](https://www.dynatrace.com) software based out of Boston, Massachusetts, USA.
 I support the technology partnerships between Dynatrace and the leading hyperscale Cloud providers and hottest and newest technology companies that have integrations with the Dynatrace software platform.
 I enable our internal and partner sales teams by leading joint partner technical workshops, developing demonstrations, creating videos, presenting on webinars and writing blogs.

 I am also very active with the Cloud-native application life-cycle orchestration open source project [Keptn](https://keptn.sh/) that Dynatrace is leading.
 Prior to Dynatrace, I was a technical services Director advising and building successful software, DevOps, and test automation solutions for 15 years within Professional services companies.
 [LinkedIn Profile](https://www.linkedin.com/in/robjahn/)